 Share Ownership Guidelines for Directors and Executive Officers.
-We maintain share ownership guidelines for our non-employee directors, Chief Executive Officer and certain other employees who serve on our executive committee.
-More information about our share ownership guidelines can be found under the sections of this proxy statement entitled "Executive Compensation-Compensation Discussion and Analysis-Additional Compensation Information-Ownership Guidelines for Executive Officers" and "Director Compensation-Ownership Guidelines for Directors."
+We maintain and periodically review share ownership guidelines for our non-employee directors, Chief Executive Officer and certain other employees who serve on our executive committee.
+More information about our share ownership guidelines (including the increased thresholds adopted in May 2018) can be found under the sections of this proxy statement entitled "Executive Compensation-Compensation Discussion and Analysis-Additional Compensation Information-Ownership Guidelines for Executive Officers" and "Director Compensation-Ownership Guidelines for Directors."